 - Melt your chocolate.
 Put the chopped bittersweet chocolate in a bowl and microwave at 30-second intervals, stirring in between until the chocolate is fully melted.

 - Cream your butter in a stand mixer.
 Then, add the pudding mixture.
 In small amounts.

 - Add the melted chocolate and beat just until everything is combined.

 - Finally, add the vanilla and salt, and mix on medium speed until your frosting is light and fluffy.

-Tips and Tricks to Perfect Chocolate Pudding and FAQs:
+Tips and Tricks to Perfect Chocolate Pudding

 - Stir the pudding continuously while cooking.
 You don’t want the pudding mixture to burn, so make sure to keep an eye on it and stir it often while it is on the stovetop.

 - Allow the butter to soften at room temperature.
 It is easy to cream the butter if it is at room temperature.
 You can set it on the counter 30-minutes before beginning the recipe.

 - If you don’t use the frosting right away, keep in mind that it will thicken while in the refrigerator.
 To get the silky soft whipped texture, let it sit at room temperature for an hour and re whip it before spreading on your cake.

 - Once whipped, this frosting recipe yields about 8 cups of frosting, the perfect amount to frost an 8 or 9-inch two-layer cake or a 6-inch 4 layer cake or 24 cupcakes.
 You would have excess frosting if used on a 9x13-inch cake.